-To test the integration, we’ve prepared a dedicated testing guide that’ll take you through all the necessary steps, from start to finish, to test your website thoroughly.
+For thorough testing, we’ve prepared a dedicated guide to take you through all the necessary steps, from start to finish, to test your website thoroughly.
 The testing guide is written for non-technical people, and it covers keyboard navigation, screen-reader adjustments, UI and design-related adjustments, and automated testing and monitoring.

 Of course, if you have any questions, or if you’ve found any issues, don’t hesitate to reach out to our support team for help!